 Some publications and people will tell you that charcoal is bad for you, but the issue isn’t the charcoal itself, but the char.

-This crisp layer is extremely flavorful, and it is what most people strive for when grilling.
+This crisp layer is extremely flavorful and is what most people strive for when grilling.

 However, during the process, charcoal emits polycyclic aromatic hydrocarbons, whereas food emits heterocyclic amines.